Lesson Helpful Hints

-- Don't forget to add a snack in your child's pocket.
+- Pack a snack in your child's pocket.

 CHAIRLIFT USE IN SKI SCHOOL LESSONS

-- Before riding any lift the instructor may give the guest instruction on how to Load, Ride, and Unload the lift safely.
-When riding the aerial lifts they may use the practice chair to demonstrate proper techniques.
+- Before riding any chairlift, the instructor may give the guest instruction on how to load, ride and unload the lift safely.
+Instructors may use a practice chair to demonstrate proper technique.

-- Children may ride the chairlift alone, together, or without an adult in a program based on instructor.
+- Children may ride the chairlift with an adult, another child, or alone, based on instructor recommendation.

-- Ski School will always use the bar when riding a chairlift.
+- Ski school lessons will always use the bar when riding a chairlift.

-- We may load ski school class as one large group of chairs.
+- We may load ski school classes as one large group of chairs.